-Draft Publication (DP)
+6.9 Draft Publication (DP)

 When all Comments are Resolved, the Technology Committee Chair shall distribute the required documents to the Technology Committee for a two week Pre-DP Review.
-The Pre-DP review is followed by a Consensus Vote to elevate the document to Draft Publication.
+The PreDP review is followed by a Consensus Vote to elevate the document to Draft Publication.
 Consideration should be given to the comments from the pre-DP Review, extent of the changes made, the impact to implementations, and the time transpired since the FCD Ballot.
 If the Draft Publication vote passes, the Technology Committee Chair shall forward the work to the Director of Engineering for Standards Committee Audit and preparation for publication.

 If the Draft Publication Vote fails, the revised document shall be sent for another FCD Ballot.